SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/reply.md

 description: Reply to customer
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Service
+keywords: request
-so.topic: help
+so.topic: howto
 language: en
 ---

 # Reply to customer

 In request handling, your most important task is to respond to enquiries.
-Proceed as follows:

 1. [Open the request][1].
 2. Click ![icon][img1] and select **Reply** or **Reply to all**.
 The **Message** tab in the **Request** screen appears.
 The contact is automatically added as a recipient in the **To** field.